TIBCOSoftware/mashling/ext/flogo/trigger/grpc/README.md

 #### Note
 Currently This Trigger handles.<br>
 1. Unary methods propagation.
-2. GET method is supported in REST end point.
-3. REST path params can be mapped through params output key.
+2. REST path/query params can be mapped through params output key.
-4. Routing can be done based on method names.
+3. Routing can be done based on method names.